rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/Debate parent night speech.md

 Zoos do more good than harm
 Public libraries are more useful than museums
-Board games are better than video ga
+Board games are better than video games
+Humans should colonize Mars before fixing Earth
+School should start later in the day
+Public transportation is beter